TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 17/Luke 17.26.md

 ---

-And as it came to pass in the days of Noah, even so shall it be also in the days of the Son of man.
+As it happened in the days of Noah, even so will it be also in the days of the Son of Man.